 Work processes become complicated and inefficient when decision-makers use “muddled action” (trial and error) instead of “corrective action” (addressing the root cause).
 To maintain and improve processes, decisions should only be made when the true causes of problems are known.
 Also, be aware that “interim actions” create work complications.
 They should only be allowed to exist for a brief period of time – just long enough that the cause of a problem can be verified and effective corrective action implemented.

 Critical thinking collaboration

-This may sound like a lot of effort.
-But on the other hand, how much waste can your organization afford?
-Let us show you how to minimize the effort required to eliminate the waste in your processes.
-Contact BPI for information on how our Critical Thinking workshops can provide the knowledge, skill and procedures to make “targeting waste” in your organization a money-saving, permanent way of operating.
+All this may sound like a lot of effort.
+On the other hand, how much waste can your organization afford?
+Let us show you how to avoid complicating your work processes with what may by your reliance on outdated decision and problem solving methods.
+Move now to streamlining your processes simply by being better problem solvers.
+Read this article: Stopping Work Complications to stop work complications at their source.
+Contact BPI for information on how our standard and self-paced Critical Thinking workshops can provide the knowledge, skill and procedures necessary to make “targeting waste” in your organization your normal way of operating.

 Business Processes Inc. * R & D * P.O.
 Box 1456 * La Jolla, CA 92038